 Possible Dietary Restrictions?

-- To make this into vegan white bean soup, replace the bone broth with vegetable broth.
-You will also need to omit the shredded parmesan for topping, or substitute it with a vegan alternative.
+- To make this into a vegetarian or vegan Tuscan white bean and kale soup recipe, simply select vegetable broth when making this recipe.
+Those wanting a vegan soup will also need to omit the shredded parmesan for topping, or substitute it with a vegan alternative.

 - To make this into a dairy free soup recipe, do not use the shredded parmesan for topping.
 Or substitute with a dairy-free cheese alternative that you like.